EXPERTS

 Dairy-Free Probiotics

-There are two strains of probiotics in AG1: Lactobacillus acidophilus and Bifidobacterium bifidum.
-Both of these probiotics are widely used to support a healthy gut microbiome, and 7.2 billion CFU is an impressive amount for a single serving.
+These probiotics are widely used to support a healthy gut microbiome, and 10 billion CFU is an impressive amount for a single serving (though at the maximum recommended dose per serving).

 Vitamins and Minerals

-Frustratingly, the Supplement Facts do not indicate what proportion of these micronutrients come from natural sources (e.g., greens or mushrooms) and which are lab-created synthetic vitamins added to bolster AG1’s nutrient profile.
-Although they can be useful for correcting nutrient deficiencies, some research indicates that synthetic vitamins may be less bioavailable than natural ones, which means they are less potent and less easily absorbed.
+Frustratingly, many of these micronutrients come from lab-created synthetic vitamins added to bolster AG1’s nutrient profile.
+Although they can be useful for correcting nutrient deficiencies, research indicates that synthetic vitamins may be less bioavailable than natural ones, which means they are less easily absorbed.

 AG1’s Health Claims

-As a registered dietitian, I tend to be skeptical of promises made by supplement manufacturers, which are not monitored by the FDA.
+As a registered dietitian, I tend to be skeptical of the purported health benefits promised by supplement manufacturers, which are not monitored by the FDA.
 While dietary supplements may help bolster your overall nutrition by providing additional micronutrients, there is no substitute for a balanced diet full of whole fruits and vegetables, whole grains, healthy fats, and lean protein.

-Curious about the validity of AG1’s health claims, I analyzed how the ingredients in AG1 are likely to contribute in the key areas of energy and focus, immunity, gut health, and mood balance.
+Curious about the validity of AG1’s benefits, I analyzed how the ingredients in AG1 Next Gen are likely to contribute in the key areas of energy and focus, immunity, gut health support, and mood balance.

 “The AG1 greens formula does contain adaptogens, which are certain ingredients working to reduce the impact of stress on our bodies.
 This is in addition to vitamins and minerals, pre/probiotics, and antioxidants within this particular product.
 AG1 is also held to high manufacturing practice standards, and is produced in GMP registered facilities.” — Lena Bakovic, MS, RDN, CNSC